hardik01shah/slam-gmapping-unity-ros/README.md

 1. Lidar Testing is the complete Unity Project.
 2. control_test is the project folder from the catkin_ws
 3. Map generated after gmapping has also been uploaded.

+## Error Handling:
+1. Time stamp delay between Unity and ROS.
+When LaserScan data is published from Unity to ROS, and when that data is used by SLAM and visualized in RViZ, there is a delay and that eventually leads to the error “Message is too old to display”.
+This was handled using a buffer script that assigns a new timestamp to the incoming message from Unity to stop the delay.
+2. The transform between the map and odom frame does not exist.
+This error does not show up in Gazebo because it already takes care of configuring the transform of the bot using the incoming odometry data.
+However, in the case of Unity a transform must be created between the map frame and the odom frame using the pose of the bot.
+This is again done using a rospy script that subscribes to the /pose topic that publishes the pose of the bot in Unity.
+The script manually assigns a transform between the map and odom frame.
+3. There must exist a transform between the robot_base and the base_scan.
+This means the relative position of the LiDAR w.r.t the base of the robot.
+Since, there is no relative motion between the LiDAR and the robot base a static_tranform_publisher is used to create this transform.
+This is done natively in another terminal window.
+There is no need for a script for this task.
+The static_tranform_publisher of ROS handles this.
+4. The LiDAR data received is not updated.
+This occurs because what we are trying to do is a simulation.
+The parameters of the LiDAR are ideal which is not possible in the real world.
+The time_update parameter of the LiDAR was initially set to 0 which is an ideal value, not achievable in the real world.
+This error was handled by setting the time_update value of a real LiDAR available in the market.